A.M. Best Ratings Explained

 Advertiser Disclosure: We strive to help you make confident insurance decisions.
 Comparison shopping should be easy.
 We are not affiliated with any one insurance company and cannot guarantee quotes from any single insurance company.

 Our insurance industry partnerships don’t influence our content.
 Our opinions are our own.
 To compare quotes from many different insurance companies please enter your ZIP code above to use the free quote tool.
 The more quotes you compare, the more chances to save.

 The A.M.
-Best Company is one of the leading insurance and financial company ratings firms.
+Best Company is one of the leading insurance and financial company rating firms.
 The company uses a standard rating scale to provide consumers with information about the stability and long-term financial outlook of financial companies.
 A.M.
 Best’s rating scale is often one thing potential customers rely on when checking into a provider’s legitimacy.

 What do A.M.
 Best’s Letter Gradations mean?

 |A++ and A+||Superior||Companies with either of these ratings are among the top-rated in the industry.|

 |A and A-||Excellent||These companies show a high degree of stability and a positive long-term outlook.|